Scheduled MonumentsEnglandOne of several cairns on the south-west slope of Penn Beacon

 What is One of several cairns on the south-west slope of Penn Beacon?

-One of several cairns on the south-west slope of Penn Beacon is a Bronze Age funerary monument located in Devon.
+One of several cairns on the south-west slope of Penn Beacon is a Bronze Age burial monument located in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012699.

 Who is responsible for protecting One of several cairns on the south-west slope of Penn Beacon?